cjpan/linux-server-configuration/README.md

 2. Add **grader** to sudoers

      Create a new file called 'grader' in /etc/sudoers.d/

         vim /etc/sudoers.d/grader

      In the file put in: `grader ALL=(ALL) NOPASSWD:ALL` Save and quit with `wq`.

 3. Configure to use ssh key for grader to log in.
-  In the Develop Environment, create a new folder `.ssh` in `/home/grader/`
+  In the Develop Environment, copy the folder of `/root/.ssh` to `/home/grader/`, then I can use the downloaded keys for `grader` also.

-        mkdir /home/grader/.ssh
+        cp -r /root/.ssh /home/grader/.ssh

- Create a new file `authorized_keys` to store public key

- Create a ssh key for grader to log in own computer terminal, generate key pairs locally

-        ssh-keygen

- Save the key in `uda_id_rsa` file on local computer.

- Copy the content of public key file `uda_id_rsa.pub` to `/home/grader/.ssh/authorized_keys` file.

    Change permision of the directory/file

         chmod 700 /home/grader/.ssh
         chmod 644 /home/grader/.ssh/authorized_keys

    Change owner of the directory/file to `grader`

         chown grader /home/grader/.ssh
         chown grader /home/grader/.ssh/authorized_keys

    Change group of the directory/file to `grader`

         chgrp grader /home/grader/.ssh
         chgrp grader /home/grader/.ssh/authorized_keys

 4. Change the SSH port from 22 to 2200

    Edit configue file

 		vim /etc/ssh/sshd-config

    In hte file, change the `Port 22` to  `Port 2200`

    Restart ssh service

 		service sshd restart

 5. log in with `grader`and ssh method

         ssh -i ~/.ssh/uda_id_rsa grader@52.38.19.193 -p 2200

+6. Disable remote login of the root user
+   Edit `/etc/ssh/sshd_config` file

+        sudo vim /etc/ssh/sshd-config

+    In the file, change `PermitRootLogin without-password` to `PermitRootLogin no`.
+    Verify login with root will fails with "Permission denied", which means the root remote login is disabled.

 #### Reference:
 [Udacity Class](https://www.udacity.com/course/viewer#!/c-ud299-nd/l-4331066009/m-4801089477)